skovy/skovy.dev/content/blog/controlling-components-rendered-element-with-as-prop/index.md

 by making it required, every usage now requires asking two questions: "what should this element be?" and "how should this look?".
 Each answer maps directly to these props.
 Relying on global heading element styles, or relying on a single prop combines these two questions into a single answer.
-This leads to picking the correct visual appearance, and neglecting the proper semantic element.
+This usually leads to picking the correct visual appearance, and neglecting the proper semantic element.

 ## Disadvantages